The Top 7 Things to do in Casablanca, Morocco

 Under the reign of Sidi Mohamed ben Abdallah (1757-1790), the town was rebuilt with a mosque, madrasa, hammam, and a fort and renamed Dar El Beida (The White House), which the Spanish eventually translated as Casablanca.

 We hope you have enjoyed our list of things to do in Casablanca, Morocco!
-Excellence Morocco has a tour in Casablanca.
+Excellence Morocco offers a tour in Casablanca.
 Do not hesitate to book a memorable time in Casablanca.
 Please contact us if you have some questions.
 We are at your disposal.

 As always, Excellence Morocco.